mdkamrulamin/coldgrid-ai/README.md

 1. A user registers and logs in.
 2. The user creates a cold-storage device.
 3. The backend generates a public device UID and device API key.
+4. Telemetry can be generated in two ways:
+   - From the browser demo simulation feature
-4. The Python simulator sends telemetry using the device UID and API key.
+   - From the Python simulator using the device UID and device API key
-5. The FastAPI backend validates the API key.
+5. The FastAPI backend stores telemetry in PostgreSQL.
-6. Telemetry is stored in PostgreSQL.
-7. Alert rules evaluate incoming telemetry.
+6. Alert rules evaluate incoming telemetry.
-8. The offline monitor checks for missing telemetry.
+7. The offline monitor checks for missing telemetry.
-9. The prediction engine calculates future risk.
+8. The prediction engine calculates future risk.
-10. The AI summary engine generates plain-English operational summaries.
+9. The AI summary engine generates plain-English operational summaries.
-11. The React dashboard displays devices, telemetry, alerts, predictions, and summaries.
+10. The React dashboard displays devices, telemetry, alerts, predictions, and summaries.

 ---